Creating or updating policies

 Review and consultation

-You might need to review things because of changes in:
+You might need to review things because of changes to the needs of:

 You might also be reviewing the outcome of a trial period.